calbertts/nodespring/http_methods.md

 # HTTP Methods

-It's to possible handle all kind of
+You can also handle the

 ```javascript
 import {Controller, Post, Get} from 'nodespring'